Daily fantasy sports site FanDuel stops taking money in NY

 DraftKings also partnered with Major League Baseball to advertise in ballparks while FanDuel signed partnerships with several NFL teams.

-The games have spawned a cottage industry of blogs, magazines and apps to provide advice and information to players.
-Revenue lost from daily fantasy sports sites could hurt them.
+Players are not the only ones fretting about the possible loss of daily fantasy games.
+A cottage industry of blogs, magazines and apps has sprung up to provide advice and information to players, and revenue lost from daily fantasy sports sites could hurt them too.

-For instance, one popular blog, RotoGrinders.com, offers tips by “grinders,” professional daily fantasy sports players who spend thousands per day on games.
+RotoGrinders.com is a popular blog offering tips by “grinders,” or professional daily fantasy sports players who spend thousands per day on games.
 RotoGrinders also has a daily satellite radio show on SiriusXM.

 Fantasy advice is often the lead story on ESPN.com, and Matthew Berry, the company’s senior fantasy analyst, is a paid spokesman for DraftKings.
 NBC Universal also saw success with a news website for fantasy sports, Rotoworld.
 (Additional reporting by Diane Bartz in Washington)